-The first author thanks Postdoctoral Fellowships for Research Abroad by the Japan Society for the Promotion of Science.
-This work was funded by the California Energy Commission Public Interest Energy Research (PIER) program, which supports the California Climate Change Center (Award Number MGC-04-04) and NOAA (NA17RJ1231).
+Interest Energy Research (PIER) program, which supports the California Climate Change Center (Award Number MGC-04-04) and NOAA (NA17RJ1231).
 The views expressed herein are those of the authors and do not necessarily reflect the views of NOAA.
 The authors sincerely thank Mr. G. Franco for his assistance in performing this research.
-We would also like to thank Dr. D. Cayan for continuous encouragement throughout this study.
+We also thank Dr. D. Cayan for continuous encouragement throughout this study.
 MIROC data were kindly given by JAMSTEC/CCSR research group, with particular help from Dr. M. Hara.
 The assistance of Ms. D. Boomer in refining the writing is appreciated.

+APPENDIX

-APPENDIX A: Comparison of Conventional Lateral Boundary Nudging (LBN) and Spectral Nudging (SN)
+Comparison of Conventional Lateral Boundary Nudging and Spectral Nudging

-We utilized RSM simulated 500 hPa geopotential height to directly compare LBN and SN, since we know the truth, i.e. the Reanalysis 500hPa height which is used to force the RSM.
-Note also that it is best suited for an examination of the large scale part of the simulation, since the small scale features tend to lose their amplitude with height and only the large scale features remain at this level.
-The forcing data used in this examination include the original NCEP/DOE Reanalysis 2 data in full 28 sigma-levels as a control (CTL) and those prepared from various combinations of pressure-level layers, namely 17L, 9L, and 3L.
+We utilized RSM simulated 500-hPa geopotential height to directly compare LBN and SN, by assuming the reanalysis 500-hPa height, which is used to force the RSM, as the truth.
+Note also that it is best suited for an examination of the large-scale part of the simulation, since the small-scale features tend to lose their amplitude with height and only the large-scale features remain at this level.
+The forcing data used in this examination include the original NCEP-DOE Reanalysis 2 data in full 28 sigma levels as a control (CTL) and those prepared from various combinations of pressure-level layers-namely, 17L, 9L, and 3L.
 For the experiments using pressure-level data, simple vertical interpolation (P2S) and incremental interpolation (INC) were applied.
 The experiments are summarized in Table 1.